micag2025/Toolkit_Google_ADK/README.md

 ### Intentional Model Selection

-The current implementation uses `gemini-2.5-flash` across agents.
-A promising improvement is to **intentionally mix Gemini models by responsibility**.
-For example, upgrading **AIDevSearchAgent** to `gemini-2.5-pro` and evaluating trade-offs:
+The current system uses gemini-2.5-flash for all agents.
+A natural next step is to select models by responsibility, rather than uniformly.
+For example, upgrading AIDevSearchAgent to gemini-2.5-pro enables higher-quality summarization at a known trade-off:

 | Aspect     | Expected Impact      |
 | ---------- | -------------------- |